 A front door decorated to look like Jack Skellington from A Nightmare before Christmas.

+You could always buy a Jack Skellington front door decoration, but making one is so much fun.
 You’ll only need black construction paper and black electrical tape to pull off this large display.
 Using a Jack Skellington template for the eyes and nose makes this project easier.
 After cutting those out, use the electrical tape for the rounded mouth.

 26. Add hanging and falling zombies to your porch and roof.